pcyin/tranX/README.md

 Please refer to `datasets/<lang>/dataset.py` for code snippets that converts a dataset into pickled files.

+#### How to run without CUDA?

+Simply remove the `--cuda`` flag from the command line arguments.
+It is included by default in all scripts in the `scripts` directory.

 ## Reference

 TranX is described/used in the following two papers: